 The Office of Vital Records issues birth and death certificates.
-Birth records are confidential and available only to the person named on the record, immediate family, or legal representatives with appropriate documentation.
+Birth and death records are confidential and available only to the person named on the certificate, immediate family, or legal representatives with proper documentation.

 Current government-issued photo identification is required for all requests.

-Long/Baby Form – For City of Austin births only.
-It contains personal information so is not recommended for day-to-day business.
-It is required for proof of newborn’s identity, Native American heritage, immigration or dual citizenship, paternity issues, passport.
+1. Long/Baby Form Birth Certificates – For births only in the City of Austin from 1940 to 1956, and 1961 to the present.
+This certificate contains personal information so it is not recommended for day-to-day business.
+The long-form certificate is recommended for personal records, immigration, dual citizenship, paternity issues, and passports

-Security Size – for all births in Texas.
-It contains less personal information and is recommended for day-to-day business such as driver’s licenses, employment, school, insurance, and U.S. travel.
+2. Security Size Birth Certificates – For most births in Texas from 1926 to the present.
+This shortened certificate contains less personal information and is recommended for day-to-day business such as driver’s licenses, jobs, school, insurance, and U.S. travel.